gamercade-io/gamercade_console/README.md

     1. Add "Draw Circle" filled?
     1. Add Write Text function (need a font??)
     1. How to handle lines/rects drawn out of bounds?
+1. Add deterministic random number generation function
+    1. Use fastrand or nanorand crates?
+    1. Add "shared" and "client" random?
+1. Include the audio stuff from audio-test
+1. Build showcase projects (see below)
+1. Start adding "Sprites" and Sprite Drawing
+    1. Bit blit algorithm
 1. Input handling
     1. Do "Emulated gamepad" for keyboard input, include analogs etc
-    1. Gamepad support
+    1. Gamepad support (GILRS?)
     1. Support multiple local players
     1. Use SoAs instead of AoS for better perf?
-1. Add deterministic random number generation function
-    1. Use fastrand or nanorand crates
-1. Include the audio stuff from audio-test
-1. Build showcase projects
-1. Start adding "Sprites" and Sprite Drawing
-    1. Bit blit algorithm
 1. Set the user count accessable as a global somewhere

 LUA Stuff: